-Facilitated Solutions is Manitoba’s leading professional conflict management firm.
+Facilitated Solutions is Manitoba’s leading professional conflict management firm and a Canadian industry leader.
 Each of our mediators bring 20+ years of experience to the team.

 Our mediators have a wide range of expertise and specialized education in conflict analysis, group facilitation, leadership development and mediation, with diverse professional backgrounds including education, social services and business administration.

 Every member of the FS team has successfully led many individuals and groups through the confusion of conflict to the clarity of new understanding and resolution.

 In all our dealings, we recognize and seek to demonstrate that:

 Transparency (no surprises!)